x7qiu/x7qiu.github.io/_posts/2018-06-15-frame-packets.md

 date: 2018-06-15
 categories: Network
 ---
 As someone who works with frames and packets on a daily basis, a summary about their inner structures and programming interfaces is long overdue.
 This post is intended to be practical rathr than through, as I will be skipping over things which are (IMO) less significat from a programmer's perspective.
-(No non-ethernet and non-ip traffic will be discussed; no preamble or SFD on the ethernet frame)
+(No non-ethernet II and non-ip traffic will be discussed; no preamble or SFD on the ethernet frame)

 # Overall
 ![packet encapsulation](/assets/tcpip.png)